AI Alignment in Medical Imaging: Unveiling Hidden Biases Through Counterfactual Analysis: Discussion

-The proposed Counterfactual Invariance Test via Latent Representations has significant implications for fairness in medical AI.
+The proposed counterfactual invariance test via latent representations has significant implications for fairness in medical AI.
 The method explores the deep causal mechanism of the diagnostic models, revealing dependencies, which are overlooked by traditional association-based metrics.
-Through quantifying the biases linked to the sensitive attribute, our method could check the diagnostic models' misbehavior across demographic groups, reducing the risk of misdiagnosis.
+Through quantifying the biases linked to the sensitive attribute, our method identifies the diagnostic models' undesirable dependencies across demographic groups, reducing the risk of misdiagnosis.
 Overall, this work advances responsible AI in healthcare, encouraging further improvement of AI fairness.

 However, challenges are also present.
 For instance, the hard-to-control variance and complexity of diffusion models make the generative model hard to train.
-Importantly, our method relies on the key assumption that the latent representations capture all the relevant factors, which is not adequately proved.
+In addition to model complexity, computational efficiency is another practical consideration.
+Although our experiments were conducted on accessible hardware---a single CPU (Intel Core i7, 16~GB RAM) and one NVIDIA~A100~GPU (48~GB)---future work could explore more lightweight architectures or apply model-distillation techniques to further reduce computational demands and enhance accessibility across institutions.

+In the experiment, we rely on this proxy measure ECA to assess alignment of the test framework, which, while informative, is inherently limited in its ability to fully capture true causal effects.
+We acknowledge that this introduces a degree of uncertainty in our evaluation.
+However, this approach reflects a broader constraint in the field, where ethical, logistical, and practical considerations prevent direct observation of counterfactuals.

+The validity of the CIT-LR relies on the DCLDM's ability to satisfy the causal disentanglement assumption.
+Failure modes might occur if 1) the sensitive information is not fully disentangled, or 2) the decoder introduces anatomical artifacts which get perceived as disease markers by the diagnostic model.
+In such cases, the test might reject a fair model or accept an unfair model.
+For this reason, diagnostics on the DCLDM (e.g., real-vs-synthetic AUC near 0.5, stable FID across groups, and qualitative inspection by domain experts) should be conducted to ensure the correct functioning of the method.

+The present study focuses on auditing a single sensitive attribute.
+In principle, the framework can be extended easily to joint attributes $A=(A_1,\ldots,A_k)$ by conditioning the generator on multi-attribute labels.
+However, users should be careful about interactions within attributes.
+For example, race and sex might jointly bias the diagnostic, even if single-attribute tests appear insignificant.
 Furthermore, the assumption that certain attributes should be considered "protected" requires careful consideration.
 Consultation with medical professionals is advised to build an accurate causal understanding.

-Future work should aim to refine these representations and address unobserved confounding and expand the methodology to cover a broader range of problems.
-We believe interdisciplinary collaboration is the key to driving reliable AI development in healthcare.
+Moreover, we advise practical validation by clinical experts, such as radiologists, to examine the generated counterfactual images to further confirm the anatomical correctness.